What mountain are you climbing these days?

 - Those who are meek…

 Sometimes it helps to understand what Jesus meant.
-The way Jesus used “meek” translates as “gentle,” “considerate,” and “courteous.”
+The way Jesus used “meek” translates from the original Greek, as “gentle,” “considerate,” and “courteous.”
 Therefore, those with an attitude of meekness are humble people; they are patient, they don’t need to be first, they restrain their anger, they have a servant attitude.
 The meek also humble themselves before God – they accept God’s guidance in all things.
-God is in control.
+God is in charge.

 Are you teaching your kids to climb up the “Meek Mountain?”
 How can they do this without being seen as weak?